The Multiple Currencies feature allows to:

 Conversion Rate Columns: | Click in the cells of the first "Primary" Currency row to add the conversion rates. |

-This means you can decide on a Project basis to get currency rates based on one of the two following ways:
+You can decide on a Project basis to get currency rates based on one of the two following ways:

 In the Object Manager, there is a new icon next to the Buy/Sell Rate fields on the Modify window of Objects (Suites, User, Resources, Services, Materials, Expenses, Media Orders), Object Classes and Activities, that opens the Multiple Currencies Rates window.